wumaxd/python-tools-docker/README.md

 # python-tools-docker

 Docker images with the preinstalled python modules

 | This repository is currently work-in-progress |
 | --------------------------------------------- |

+The images are based on the [Python images](https://hub.docker.com/_/python) available on the Docker Hub.
+Builds are automated by the Docker Hub and will also be executed if there is an update to the Python base image.

+For now the images are based on the `slim` tags of the base image.

 ## Docker repositories